 FAU College of Business Faculty

-One of the strongest attributes of the Florida Atlantic University Professional and Executive MBA is the highly esteemed and experienced faculty.
+One of the strongest attributes of the Florida Atlantic University EMAC program is the highly esteemed and experienced faculty.
 Classes are taught using a balanced blend of case-studies, real-world examples and strong academic theories, making the crucial real-time link between the classroom and industry.

 What makes FAU College of Business faculty special?